th-we/deskflow-wiki/Project-Config.md

 > [!NOTE]
 > **TODO:** Add tips and tricks to help devs adapt to this philosophy.

-Here's our general philosophy about CI vs dev env.
+Here's our general philosophy about project config (CI and dev env).

 > "The more you try to force things, the more you're gimping your project." -- Chris (@sithlord48)